TalyaCohen1/Gmail_Project/README.md

 This server uses in-memory storage.
 All data (users, emails, labels, drafts) is lost when the server restarts.

-The blacklist server maintains its own persistence for URL validation.
+The blacklist server maintains its own persistence for URL validation and the blacklisted url's are still on the list also after shutting down the server.